Central Park, Armidale: Central Park and its war memorials

 By 1890 Reserve No. 8 had become known as Armidale Park, probably in recognition of its transformation into a desirable space; but by 1892 the title of Central Park (or 'The Central Park') had been settled upon to differentiate it from East End Park (now McDonald Park) and West End Park (now Lambert Park).
 The reserve had taken on the character of a town square, and became a favoured location for public gatherings and performances.
 This was encouraged by the progressive construction of ecclesiastical and other community buildings addressing the park.
 By late 1900 the local Fire Brigade and Citizen's Committee had decided to erect, at the intersection of the diagonal pathways, a band rotunda as a memorial to local South African (Boer) War volunteers.
 Council resolved to permit its erection, but insisted that it be erected not at the central crossing, but further south.
 A majority of the aldermen appear to have considered that the intersection should be reserved for a much more formal Council-sponsored monument.

 As Ken Inglis has shown, in planning their memorials most Australian communities opted for pure monumentality, rather than practicality, on the grounds that such things should be elevated above the vernacular.
 In erecting a memorial rotunda, Armidale joined a select club including only Mudgee and Charters Towers.
 The rotunda was dedicated on St. Patrick's Day 1902 by Mrs Margaret White, wife of F. J. White of Saumarez, in a ceremony supported by both the public and the military, and specifically by the Irish National Association in conjunction with its annual rally.
 Designed by local architect William Henderson Lee and executed by Richard Moffatt, the structure was encircled by an ornamental fence of posts, twisted bars and chains.

-In 1902 another memorial, consisting of a fountain on a plinth of simple pink granite, was dedicated in memory of Dr William Murray, a highly esteemed local doctor and sometime Mayor.
+In 1902 another memorial, consisting of a fountain on a plinth of simple pink granite, was dedicated in memory of William Murray, a highly esteemed local doctor and sometime Mayor.
 Murray was commemorated, also, by a fountain and horse trough outside the Court House.

 In 1912 it was reported that dead trees had been replaced, the central area had been fenced, and seating had been installed.
 New gates were installed the following year.